dcz-self/tock/doc/syscalls/90001_screen.md

     **Description**: Subscribe to to all commands.

-    **Callback signature**: The callback receives different arguments depending on the issued command.
+    **Callback signature**: The first argument shows which call completed:
+    screen_is_ready: 0, write_complete: 1, command_complete: 2.
+    The second argument carries the callback result.

     **Returns**: Ok(()) if the subscribe was successful.